-Sea-surface temperature anomalies for a large region of the Northwest Atlantic (35°-60°N, 40°-76°W), which extends from the southern boundary of the NAFO area northward to southern Greenland (Fig. 6) and is divided into 24 smaller areas to coincide with major water masses (Labrador Current, Gulf Stream, etc.) or fishing banks (Lahave, Georges, etc.), were reported by Trites and Drinkwater (1985) for 1972 to 1983 (compared with the 1972-80 base period) and were extended for 1984-89 by Drinkwater and Trites (1987, 1988, 1989, 1991) and by Trites and Drinkwater (1990).
+Sea-surface temperature anomalies for a large region of the Northwest Atlantic $(35^{\circ}-60^{\circ}N, 40^{\circ}-76^{\circ}W)$ , which extends from the southern boundary of the NAFO area northward to southern Greenland (Fig. 6) and is divided into 24 smaller areas to coincide with major water masses (Labrador Current, Gulf Stream, etc.) or fishing banks (Lahave, Georges, etc.) were reported by Trites and Drinkwater (1985) for 1972 to 1983 (compared with the 1972-80 base period) and were extended for 1984-1989 by Drinkwater and Trites (1987, 1988, 1989, MS 1990) and by Trites and Drinkwater (1990).
 The monthly mean temperature for each of the 24 areas was computed for 1990.
 The annual anomalies for 1986 to 1990 relative to the 1972-80 base period and the mean annual temperature for the base period are shown in Table 1.
-A space-time plot of the annual anomalies for the 24 areas during the 1972-90 period is shown in Fig. 7.
+A space-time plot of the annual anomalies for the 24 areas during the 1972-90 period is shown in Fig.7.

-The 1990 pattern showed a predominance of positive annual SST anomalies throughout the region with the highest magnitude (1.4°C) off southern New England (area SNE).
-This continued a trend of warmer-than-normal temperatures that began in the northern areas in 1987 and spread southward last year.
-A weakening of the positive anomaly field in the north was evident, however, with negative anomalies in the Labrador Sea (area LS), in the offshore branch of the Labrador Current (OLC), and on Flemish Cap.
-Also, near normal sea-surface temperatures were observed south of Newfoundland (areas WGB and SP) and in the Gulf of St. Lawrence (GSL).
+The 1990 pattern shows a predominance of positive annual SST anomalies throughout the region with the highest magnitude $(1.4^{\circ}C)$ off southern New England (area SNE).
+This continues a trend of warmer-than-normal temperatures that began in the northern areas in 1987 and spread southward last year.
+A weaking of the positive anomaly field in the north is evident, however, with negative anomalies in the Labrador Sea (area LS), in the offshore branch of the Labrador Current (OLC), and on Flemish Cap.
+Also, near normal sea surface temperatures were observed south of Newfoundland (areas WGB and SP) and in the Gulf of St. Lawrence (GSL).
 Negative temperature anomalies were also observed on the outer edge of the Scotian Shelf (area SI) and in the western Slope Water (WSW).
-For the latter area, the anomaly was -0.9°C and represents the fifth consecutive year of below normal temperatures.
+For the latter area, the anomaly was $-0.9^{\circ}C$ and represents the fifth consecutive year of below normal temperatures.